-Our foundation supports your future.
+Our mission supports your future.

 Humphreys College is a prestigious independent California institution of higher education with over 117 years of educational dedication.
 It is devoted to providing effective instruction and related learning experiences.
 With campuses in Stockton and Modesto, certificate, associate, bachelor, master, and juris doctor degrees are awarded in a number of fields in five broad academic areas: law, business, education, human services and liberal arts.

 We serve motivated, determined students who thrive in an extraordinarily personal, welcoming, and approachable environment where they can see constant progression.
 Our skilled and professional faculty-practitioners build bridges between a solid education foundation in the liberal arts and practical life.
 We provide a rewarding educational experience that gives our graduates a wide variety of options and a competitive advantage in the career marketplace.